-From a conservation viewpoint, the area in Zimbabwe was well-protected, and was relatively easy of access from Chimanimani town.
+From a conservation viewpoint, the area in Zimbabwe was well-protected and relatively easy of access from Chimanimani town.
 However this was not the case in Mozambique.
-Paul and Elizabeth Dutton made an extensive study of the larger Mozambique portion of the mountains, and proposed the formation of a protected area (see Section 3.3).
-Their published document (Dutton & Dutton 1973) included much information on its natural history, including plants (most of it taken from Phipps & Goodier's publications).
-Written in Portuguese, this must have been a very useful document that brought attention to the area by the Mozambique authorities.
+Paul and Elizabeth Dutton made an extensive study of the larger Mozambique portion of the mountains and proposed the formation of a protected area (see Section 3.3).
+Their published document (Dutton & Dutton 1973) included much information on its natural history, including plants (much of it taken from Phipps & Goodier's publications).
+Written in Portuguese, this must have been a very useful document that brought attention from the Mozambique authorities to the area.
 It also appears to be the first publication to provide much information on the vertebrates, as well as being the first to focus on the Mozambique side.